shannaurelle/the-contribution-graph/README.md

 1. Make the colors easy to adjust
 2. Make the months rotate based on desired starting/ending month
 3. Make the chart responsive (for smaller screens it should display vertically)
+4. Support additional browsers with no css grid layout rendering capabilities